blaenk/site/input/notes/ruby.markdown

 Class methods can be invoked by using the dot operator on the class name or by using it without an explicit receiver at the top-level of a class definition, where `self` is implicitly the class object.

+Class objects have their own method, state, and identity, and don't share any of these things with instances of itself.

 # Method Lookup

 Objects follow a lookup hierarchy to find methods, starting with the class, the inheritance hierarchy, and finally any singleton methods.